-Adult leaders are invited to the pool for some fun and a swim.
-In addition you are invited to cook up your special dessert recipe in a Dutch Oven.
-Your dessert should be Jungle themed and will be judged by our select panel of judges.
+Adult leaders are invited to the pool for some fun!
+Additionally, you are invited to cook up your special dessert recipe in a Dutch Oven.
+Your dessert should include the mystery ingredient and will be judged by a select panel of judges.
 Camp can provide a Dutch Oven and some basic ingredients such as flour, sugar, etc. Any exotic ingredients should be brought to camp.
 Make arrangements with your commissioner for any needs you require from the camp.